Luis-Munoz-Santos/Hispaniola_Seismicity_ML/README.md

     #detection_continuous(dirname=dirname, project_folder=project_folder, project_code=project_code, machine=True, machine_picker='PhaseNet', local=True, single_date=single_date, fullpath_python='/home/luis/anaconda3/envs/easyquake/bin/python')
 ```
 ### Event Association and Magnitude Calculation
 This step uses the default associator within easyQuake and the Python multiprocessing package to parallelize the job.
+The associated events are then merged into a single earthquake catalog, and local magnitudes are calculated for each event.

 ```
 from easyQuake import association_continuous